TomyLee88/hello-world/README.md

 # hello-world
 Learning how gitHub work
-And 1 mil niles jurney start with a first step
+And 1 mil miles jurney start with a first step